 National anthem God Save the Queen closed the Festival of Remembrance.
 Saturday was also the day on which 99 years ago on the ‘eleventh hour of the eleventh day of the eleventh month’ an armistice was signed ending, hence it is celebrated as Armistice Day.

-Moving on to the sartorial detail, this was the 3rd appearance of the Duchess of Cambridge at Festival of Remembrance.
+Moving on to the sartorial detail, this was the 3rd appearance of the Duchess of Cambridge at the Festival of Remembrance.

 The silk velvet coat is the bespoke version of the label’s Caressa Jacket.

-Duchess Catherine paired the outfit with Collingwood Pearl and Diamond Earrings that we first time saw during Spanish banquet this year in July.
-The earrings were a gift to late Princess of Wales Diana.
+Duchess Catherine paired the outfit with Collingwood Pearl and Diamond Earrings that we first time saw during the Spanish banquet this year in July.
+The earrings were a gift to the late Princess of Wales Diana.
 Catherine was seen supporting a huge poppy.

-The Duchess carried black Magid clutch and chose Gianvito Rossi pumps for the evening.
+The Duchess carried a black Magid clutch and chose Gianvito Rossi pumps for the evening.